 Understanding Agile Methodology

-The agile methodology focuses on flexibility, collaboration, and quick delivery of working software through short development cycles called sprints.
-It allows teams to adapt to changes, gather feedback, and improve continuously.
+The agile approach emphasizes agility, teamwork and rapid development of usable software in brief development cycles known as sprints.
+It enables teams to embrace change, receive feedback and also keep on improving.
 In the waterfall vs agile vs hybrid debate, Agile is perfect for projects where requirements evolve during development.

 1. Flexibility in Changes

-Teams can adjust priorities and features based on client feedback and new insights.
+Teams are able to change priorities and features depending on client feedback and new knowledge.

 2. Faster Delivery